mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 ---
-title: MVP Requirements
+title: MVP Overview
-description: This page documents all of the features required for the MVP of the Qt SDK.
+description: This page outlines the benefits, goals, and features required for the MVP.
 ---

 This document outlines the benefits, goals, and general technical requirements for the Minimum Viable Product (MVP) of the MRS Qt SDK.